cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ## Principled Negotiation

-[Abbie Brown (2014)][brown2014] offers a number of great tips in her talk, and I want to highlight a few things.
+[Abbie Brown (2014)][brown2014] offers a number of great tips in her talk, and I want to highlight them.

 First, her discussion of **principled negotiation** and **assertive communication** is important.
 Principled negotiation is about keeping negotiations professional, even when it feels personal or possibly emotional in the licensing process.